Keep reading or listening to learn about the 7 key benefits of converting articles into audio:

 Independent creators can monetize audio articles through Substack, as well as platforms like Revue, Patreon, and Ko-fi.

 Adding audio narration to your articles could indirectly benefit your search engine optimization (SEO) strategy.
 This is another knock-on effect of increased traffic and engagement, positive user experience signals that search engines use to evaluate rank-worthiness.

 "If users find [an audio-enabled] page more useful and they recommend it more, that’s something that could have an effect [on search rankings]." — John Mueller, Google¹⁴

 Publishing audio content can also create new ways for your content to be discovered via search.
 This gives you more control over branded search results and expands your reach.

-For example, if you distribute via Apple Podcasts, your audio content will be findable through the Apple Podcasts app and iTunes Store.
-These Apple podcasts can then be indexed by podcast search engines like Listen Notes as well as web search engines like Google.
+For example, if you distribute via Apple Podcasts, your audio articles will be findable through the Apple Podcasts app and iTunes Store.
+These episodes can then be indexed by podcast search engines like Listen Notes as well as web search engines like Google.

 You can enjoy all the benefits of converting articles into audio — without the expected effort or expense.
 With our lifelike AI voices and audio CMS, you'll have everything you need to produce, distribute, analyze, and monetize narrated articles — instantly and at scale.